samruddhikhandale/vscs-in-codespaces/README.md

 [<img title="Run in Codespace in one click" src="https://cdn.jsdelivr.net/gh/bookish-potato/codespaces-in-codespaces@f097ccddfc401ab6b09d233dc47c3efa3f9513f6/images/badge.svg">](https://github.com/features/codespaces)

+> :warning: You cannot run portal from Codespaces on the web, your `yarn start` needs to be from VSCode Desktop

 **From :warning: Desktop :warning: VSCode:**

 1. Create a Codespace using this `portal` branch.